kimchi-project/kimchi/docs/API.md

       (either *size* or *volume* must be specified):
         * index: The device index
         * size: The device size in GB
         * format: Format of the image.
-Valid formats: bochs, cloop, cow, dmg, qcow, qcow2, qed, raw, vmdk, vpc
+Valid formats: qcow, qcow2, qed, raw, vmdk, vpc
         * pool: Storage pool information
             * name: URI of the storagepool where disk will be created
         * base: Base image of this disk